caseyr003/terraform-fss-sync/README.md

-# Terraform-Create-Image
+# Terraform-Clone-snapshot into a new File System of OCI

-## This will configure a compute instance by running a script on the instance and then create a custom image from the instance on Oracle Cloud Infrastructure using Terraform.
+## This terraform script/modules will replicate data from two OCI File Storage Service(FSS) shared File Systems.
+This will launch a OCI instance and copies the data from Source FSS to destination FSS using rsync cron job.

 # Software Requirements